bablokb/circuitpython-vameter/README.md

      the `lib`-directory of your device

        - adafruit_bitmap_font
-       - adafruit_displayio_ssd1306
+       - adafruit_bus_device
-       - adafruit_st7735r
+       - adafruit_connection_manager
        - adafruit_display_shapes
        - adafruit_display_text
+       - adafruit_displayio_ssd1306
+       - adafruit_espatcontrol
        - adafruit_ina219
        - adafruit_ina260
+       - adafruit_mpr121
        - adafruit_register
-       - adafruit_mpr121
        - adafruit_requests
+       - adafruit_st7735r
+       - adafruit_ticks
        - asyncio

      The preferred way to do this is to use `circup` (note that the device must be mounted):